alifgufron/bhyve-cli/progress.md

   - Modified `rc.d/bhyve-cli` to include `vmnet init` in `start_cmd` for comprehensive network initialization on boot.

 * **2025-09-09 17:00:00** - **Bug Fix: TAP Interface Cleanup on VM Start**
-  - Added a call to `cleanup_vm_network_interfaces` at the beginning of `cmd_start` in `src/lib/commands/vm/start.sh`.
+  - Added a call to `cleanup_vm_network_interfaces` at the beginning of `cmd_start`.
-  - This resolves the "ifconfig: BRDGADD tapX: Device busy" error when starting VMs, ensuring proper cleanup of network interfaces.
+  - This resolves the "ifconfig: BRDGADD tapX: Device busy" error when starting VMs.

 * **2025-09-09 16:00:00** - **Bug Fix: `switch` Commands Implicit `vmnet_init` Call**
-  - Removed `switch` from the list of commands that trigger `cmd_vmnet_init` unconditionally in `src/lib/main_dispatcher.sh`.
+  - Removed `switch` from the list of commands that trigger `cmd_vmnet_init` unconditionally.
   - This resolves the "Bridge already exists" error when running `switch` commands.

 * **2025-09-09 15:00:00** - **Feature: Live Snapshot for Running VMs**